Need some destination inspiration for Portugal? Here’s my guide to 40 must visit famous landmarks in Portugal.

 You can visit the town of Marvao on a day trip from Lisbon.

 20. Pena Palace, Sintra

-Most people adore Pena Palace, and the lines for visiting are epic.
-Pena Palace was the creation of King Ferdinand II, a genius who dared to be different.
-It's a heavy handed mish mash of different architectural styles.
+The palace is a heavy handed mish-mash of different architectural styles.
 It looks like several castles smooshed together.
-It's a schizophrenic whirlwind of onion domes, turrets, crenellation, and fanciful sneering gargoyles.
+It’s a schizophrenic whirlwind of onion domes, turrets, crenellation, and fanciful sneering gargoyles.

 Inside, there’s less riotous color.
 But it’s still pretty ornate.
 It’s brimming with porcelain, Portuguese style furniture, and tromp l’oeil murals.
 The walls are decorated with 16th century Hispano-Arabic tiles.